kubernetes/website/content/zh/docs/concepts/storage/storage-classes.md

 * `repl`: number of synchronous replicas to be provided in the form of replication factor `1..3` (default: `1`) A string is expected here i.e.
   `"1"` and not `1`.
-* `io_priority`: determines whether the volume will be created from higher performance or a lower priority storage `high/medium/low` (default: `low`).
+* `priority_io`: determines whether the volume will be created from higher performance or a lower priority storage `high/medium/low` (default: `low`).
 * `snap_interval`: clock/time interval in minutes for when to trigger snapshots.
   Snapshots are incremental based on difference with the prior snapshot, 0